SolarLune/tetra3d/readme.md

 	// g.Camera = tetra3d.NewCamera(ScreenWidth, ScreenHeight)

 	// However, we can also just grab an existing camera from the scene if it
-	// were exported from the GLTF file.
-The loading options struct speciies the camera's
+	// were exported from the GLTF file - if exported through Blender's Tetra3D add-on,
-	// backing texture size (defaulting to 1920x1080 if either
-	// no loading options are passed, or the default loading options struct is used
-	// unaltered).
+	// then the camera size can be set from within Blender.

 	g.Camera = g.GameScene.Root.Get("Camera").(*tetra3d.Camera)